Dr. Adam A. Pack

 - 2008: Research Corporation of the University of Hawaii 15-year Service Award

 - 1999: Award Co-recipient: 1998 American Psychological Association Division 6’s F.A.
 Beach Comparative Psychology Award for best paper published in the Journal of Comparative Psychology in 1998 “Seeing through sound: Dolphins (Tursiops truncatus) perceive the spatial structure of objects through echolocation” (Herman, Pack, Hoffmann-Kuhnt)

 In 2008, I established the University of Hawaiʻi Pack Marine Mammal Laboratory.
 The Laboratory focuses on studies of the behavior and biology of marine mammals including those present in Hawaiian waters.
 Both graduate and undergraduate students participate in data collection and analysis.

-Please contact me for more information.
+Please contact Adam Pack for more information.
 Visit the Pack Marine Mammal Lab site.